unforced/concrete/.concrete/conversations/2025-03-10-growing-concrete-app.md

    - Need to start from a clearer slate
    - Many existing components don't reflect the correct understanding
    - Addition of a conversations directory to capture dialogue insights

+6. **Documentation Consolidation**
+   - Combining index.md and project.md into a single README.md
+   - Creating a universal system prompt that points to project-specific README.md
+   - Simplifying the overall structure while maintaining comprehensive documentation

 ## Decisions Made